dorkamotorka/Picaster/DNS_server/README.md

 	sudo systemctl restart dnsmasq

-Once RPDS was setup I needed (on the computer where I will be using DNS resolution) to add its IP to /etc/resolv.conf:
+Once RPDS was setup I needed (on the computer where I will be using DNS resolution) to add its IP to /etc/resolvconf/resolv.conf.d/tail:

 	nameserver <DNS-SERVER-IP>

+NOTE: If I added the DNS Server IP to the /etc/resolv.conf it was overwritten on boot.